Finn E. Kydland: Early years

-Kydland grew up as the eldest of six siblings at the family farm in Søyland, Gjesdal, which is located in the Jæren farming region in Rogaland county, southwestern Norway.
+Kydland grew up as the eldest of six siblings at the family farm at Søyland in Gjestal Municipality, which is located in the Jæren farming region in Rogaland county, southwestern Norway.
 He recalls having had a liberal upbringing, his parents not imposing many limitations on their children.
 Finn Kydland became interested in mathematics and economics as a young adult, after he did some bookkeeping at a friend's mink farm.

-With a freshly awakened interest in theoretical economics, Kydland earned a BSc from NHH in 1968 and a PhD in economics from Carnegie Mellon in 1973, dissertation: Decentralized Macroeconomic Planning, supervised by Edward C. Prescott.
+With a freshly awakened interest in theoretical economics, Kydland earned a BSc from the Norwegian School of Economics (NHH) in 1968 and a PhD in economics from Carnegie Mellon in 1973, dissertation: Decentralized Macroeconomic Planning, supervised by Edward C. Prescott.
 After his PhD he returned to NHH as an assistant professor.
 In 1978 he moved back to Carnegie Mellon as an associate professor.
 He has been living in the United States since then.

 Scholarship

 Kydland's areas of expertise are economics in general and political economy.
 His main areas of teaching and interest are business cycles, monetary and fiscal policy and labor economics.
 He joined the faculty of Carnegie Mellon University in 1977, where he served as a Professor of Economics until 2004, when he became a faculty member of the University of California, Santa Barbara and founded the Laboratory for Aggregate Economics and Finance (LAEF) at this same institution.
 He is a Research Associate for the Federal Reserve Banks of Dallas, Cleveland and St. Louis, and a Fellow at the IC² Institute at the University of Texas at Austin.
-He is also an adjunct professor at the NHH, and has held visiting scholar and professor positions at, among other places, the Hoover Institution and the Universidad Torcuato di Tella in Buenos Aires, Argentina.
+He is also an adjunct professor at the Norwegian School of Economics, and has held visiting scholar and professor positions at the Hoover Institution and the Universidad Torcuato di Tella in Buenos Aires, Argentina.